6 Weird Things That Show Up In Every Sitcom

 Futurama even did a version of this plotline wherein the monkey, Gunther, decides his intelligence comes with too much responsibility, so he reduces his brain power voluntarily.

 John Stuart Mill, the Utilitarian philosopher, famously asked: Is it better to be a dissatisfied Socrates or a perfectly satisfied pig?
 It's a complex problem worth discussing with the humans and pigs you know, but as you can see, cartoons vote pig every time.

 Characters Always Get Stuck In Elevators (And Usually Assist in Childbirth)

-If you ever find yourself in an elevator with a wacky neighbor, a monkey, or a pregnant woman, get the fuck out.
+If you ever find yourself in an elevator with a wacky neighbor, a monkey, or a pregnant woman, get the hell out.
 That elevator is going to get stuck between floors.
 A sitcom actor gets trapped in an elevator with a crowning pregnant woman every eight minutes.
 Like in the Saved By The Bell episode "Earthquake," where Zack and friends throw a baby shower for Mr. Belding's wife in order to avoid a physics test.
 Unfortunately, they get in an elevator right as an earthquake strikes, and they end up turning the place into a maternity ward.

 This has been happening for generations.
 In the All In The Family episode "The Elevator Story," lovable racist Archie Bunker is trapped in an elevator with several nonwhites, and one of them starts pushing out a baby.
 It's uncomfortable.